Racine, Wisconsin: Industry

 Racine was a factory town almost from the beginning.
 The first industry in Racine County included the manufacture of fanning mills, machines that separate wheat grain from chaff.
 Racine also had its share of captains of industry, including J. I. Case (heavy equipment), S. C. Johnson & Son (cleaning and chemical products), and Arthur B. Modine (Heat Exchangers).
-Racine's harbor was central to the shipping industry in Wisconsin in the late 19th century.
-Racine was also an early car manufacturing center.
+Racine's harbor was central to Wisconsin's shipping industry in the late 19th century.
+Racine was also an early center of car manufacturing.
 One of the world's first automobiles was built there in 1871 or 1872 by J. W. Cathcart, as was the Pennington Victoria tricycle, the Mitchell, and the Case.

 In 1887, malted milk was invented in Racine by English immigrant William Horlick, and Horlicks remains a global brand.
 The garbage disposal was invented in 1927 by architect John Hammes of Racine, who founded the company InSinkErator, which still produces millions of garbage disposers every year in Racine.
 Racine is also the home of S.C.
 Johnson & Son, whose headquarters were designed in 1936 by Frank Lloyd Wright.
 Wright also designed the Wingspread Conference Center and several homes and other buildings in Racine.
-The city is also home to the Dremel Corporation, Reliance Controls Corporation and Twin Disc.
-Case New Holland’s Racine manufacturing facility, which builds two types of tractors (the New Holland T8 and the Case IH Magnum), offers public tours throughout the year.
+The city is also home to the Dremel Corporation, Reliance Controls Corporation, and Twin Disc.
+Case New Holland's Racine manufacturing facility, which builds two tractor models (the New Holland T8 and the Case IH Magnum), offers public tours throughout the year.